Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 1. Check your budget (Remember the Fair Usage Policy!)

-2. Find AI-ready hosting with Redis and Elasticsearch
+2. Find AI-ready hosting with proper infrastructure

 3. Structure your product data (Custom Fields) for the AI future